Art History Research

 Although a degree in art is often pursued as a means of self-fulfillment and creative growth, graduates of the school are employed in a variety of settings.
 The programs in graphic design and interior design have a pre-professional orientation supplemented by a strong liberal arts background.
 Interior design can lead to interior, architectural, landscape design, or city planning.
 Graphic design prepares the student for the areas of digital media, environmental graphics, art direction, visual design for the contemporary media of advertising, multimedia, or editorial illustration.
 The areas of painting, printmaking, and sculpture prepare students for professional attitudes toward the fine arts and the continuance of their educational experience in graduate schools with the goal of teaching at institutions of higher learning.
 The applied design program can be developed to specialize in ceramics, furniture design/woodworking, jewelry, metalsmithing, or textile design and weaving.

-Emphases in the School of Art, Design, and Art History are impacted.
+Emphases in the School of Art and Design are impacted.
 Students must enter the University under the designated premajor or major code for selected program.
 To be admitted to the selected program, refer to the program description for specific impacted criteria.

 Please visit our Facilities page for comprehensive facilities information.